 - name of the insurance company, and

-If the worker does not know the name of the insurance company, he or she can look at the required worker’s compensation poster16 at the employer’s office.
-Or else he or she can ask the employer.
+If you do not know the name of the insurance company, you can look at the required worker’s compensation poster16 at the employer’s office.
+Or else you can ask the employer.

-The second half of the C-4 form is for the doctor who evaluates the injured worker.
+The second half of the C-4 form is for the doctor who evaluates you.
 It includes:

 - description of injury